-Introduction
+Purpose

 Project deliverables for Masterplan

-This document forms the Masterplan report of the final TAP TSI Phase One Implementation project deliverable.
+This document forms the Masterplan of the final TAP TSI Phase One Implementation project deliverable.

 The masterplan contents shown below are those defined in the current version of the TAP TSI Regulation.
 The Regulation proposes:

-The identification of the activities necessary to achieve the implementation of the system.
+The identification of the activities necessary to achieve the implementation of the system

-A migration plan which includes a set of phases that is conducive to intermediate and verifiable tangible results, from the current framework of stakeholders’ information and communication systems to the system itself.
+A migration plan which includes a set of phases that is conducive to intermediate and verifiable tangible results, from the current framework of stakeholders’ information and communication systems to the system itself

-A detailed milestone plan.
+A detailed milestone plan

-A risk assessment of the crucial phases of the master plan.
+A risk assessment of the crucial phases of the master plan

 An assessment of the total lifecycle costs (LCC) associated with the deployment and operation of the system, together with a subsequent investment plan and the relevant cost-benefit analysis.

-The detailed requirements for the governance entity formation project and the common services are in the Governance and Architecture parts of the project deliverables.
-The masterplan provides the plan for forming the governance entity and for procuring the regulatory services, based on those requirements.
-They will not be duplicated here.
+The activities have been defined as a set of requirements.
+The detailed requirements and rules of the governance entity are in chapter 7 of the Governance report.
+The detailed requirements for the operational computer services are in chapters 9 to 11 of the TAP TSI Retail Architecture report.
+The detailed requirements for the technical and administrative services are in chapter 9 of the TAP TSI Governance report.
+The masterplan provides the plan for forming the governance entity and for procuring these regulatory services.

 The document provides an assessment of the total lifecycle costs associated with the deployment and operation of the system, together with a funding plan.
-The cost-benefit analysis for the computer-based regulatory services can be found in the Architecture section of the project deliverables.
+The cost-benefit analysis for the regulatory operational computer services can be found in the Retail Architecture report.

 The following sections provide more detailed plans of the components that make up the overall masterplan.
-Each section identifies major risks to the masterplan and these risks and possible mitigations are summarised in the section on risks in chapter The document contains the following sections:
+Each section identifies major risks to the masterplan and these risks and possible mitigations are summarised in the section on risks in chapter 15.15.
+The document contains the following sections: